 Desert Smash brings together Hollywood and pro tennis to benefit USTA Foundation

-After a record-shattering $1.5 million raised in 2025, Desert Smash will once again bring together Hollywood stars, tennis champions, and fans for two action-packed days of high-energy play and entertainment.
+After a record-shattering $1.5 million raised in 2025, Desert Smash once again brought together Hollywood stars, tennis champions, and fans for two action-packed days of high-energy play and entertainment.
 Proceeds will benefit the USTA Foundation, which is dedicated to transforming the lives of young people through the powerful combination of tennis, education and mentorship.

-For over two decades now, Desert Smash, known for bringing together Hollywood and pro tennis for charity, has welcomed global icons and superstars including Serena Williams, Novak Djokovic, Frances Tiafoe, Aryna Sabalenka, Will Ferrell, Kevin Hart, Charlize Theron, and P!nk—each lending their star power to bring attention to the cause.
+For over two decades now, Desert Smash, known for bringing together Hollywood and pro tennis for charity, has welcomed global icons and superstars including Serena Williams, Novak Djokovic, Frances Tiafoe, Aryna Sabalenka, Will Ferrell, Kevin Hart, Charlize Theron and P!nk—each lending their star power to bring attention to the cause.

 “Desert Smash has grown into a globally recognized entertainment experience where sport, culture, and purpose meet,” said Ryan Macaulay, Desert Smash founder.
 “This March, we’re channelling that energy to benefit the USTA Foundation—and have a great time while doing good.”